Bern67/ESR505/README.md

 - [ ] ...?
 - [ ] End of term; drink a beer!

+The required R packages needed for these files to run properly are: reshape2, maps, mapdata, ggmap, ggplot2, & pander.
+The PDF option at the end of the .Rmd file requires the knitr package, and the instalation of Pandoc & MikTeX 2.9.

 ___
 Contact Bern67 for questions regarding this repository.